 "Janam Jali's" first wife does not question polygamy.
 She does not question her role as T-shirt presser or tea maker.
 She only wrings her hands up in the air and wonders what more sacrifices and prayers she can offer so her mother in law finds her in her favour again.
-We see the second wife flirting wither husband in bed and, he of course falls prey to her sweet talk and batting eyelashes.
+We see the second wife flirting with her husband in bed and, he of course falls prey to her sweet talk and batting eyelashes.

 I do not know about you but I grew up on Pakistani TV dramas.
 I grew up idealising the strong female characters of Haseena Moin's plays: "Dhoop Kinarey," "Ankahi," and "Parosi."
 In fact, I feel like I am stuck in the past since I can't seem to find a well-written and entertaining TV drama.
 And, to demonstrate how disgusted I am by the TV plays, I am going to rant a bit about a particular play that goes by the name of "Janam Jali."